 Math Does Not Bow to Guns

 Since the announcement that Seals with Clubs was closing, further facts have emerged about the reasons behind the decision.
-Brian Micon released a video statement explaining that his home had been raided by armed law enforcement officers brandishing a warrant from the Nevada Gaming Control Board and that equipment was taken from his house.
+A video statement was released explaining that his home had been raided by armed law enforcement officers brandishing a warrant from the Nevada Gaming Control Board and that equipment was taken from his house.

-After being detained for eight hours, Micon was released without charge and he decided to turn a planned vacation to Antigua into a permanent move – taking several key Seals with Clubs personnel with him.
+After being detained for eight hours, he was released without charge.
 The raid on his home coincided with an “irregularity” on a Seals with Clubs server in Romania which prompted the other owners of Seals with Clubs to withdraw from the operation and close the site.

 Using terminology such as

 math does not bow to guns and wanting to protect his two-year old daughter from a police state where

 creatively is met with guns, he told viewers that SWCPoker.eu would soon be launched and – true to his word – the site went into soft launch on Friday from servers based in Antigua.

 The Key Differences between SWC V1 and SWC V2